dakivara/pgcrud/docs/getting-started/cursor.md

     from pydantic import BaseModel

     import pgcrud as pg
-    from pgcrud import e, q
+    from pgcrud import Identifier as i, QueryBuilder as q

     class Author(BaseModel):